18 Top-Rated Small Towns in Connecticut

 Kent is a quiet respite in the busy tri-state area.
 Although the population of this small town is less than 3,000, it offers panoramic views with its ruggedly beautiful landscape.
 It's a great place to visit year-round, but in fall, this area lights up with vibrant colors as the leaves begin to turn.

 Take advantage of all the natural beauty of Kent at Kent Falls State Park, where you can explore one of the state's best waterfalls, covered bridges, and miles of trails.
+It is deemed one of the best State Parks in Connecticut.
+Once you've seen its vast beauty up close, you'll understand why.

 Scenic Westport is located just 50 miles outside of New York City on a prime piece of waterfront real estate known as Connecticut's Gold Coast.
 The vibrant downtown area along the Saugatuck river has world-class shopping and top-notch restaurants, as well as a newly renovated library and the outdoor, Levitt Pavilion, which boasts free (and some paid) concerts in the summer.
 Main Street is about as quaint and small town as it gets, yet it's graced by big names like Lululemon, Tiffany's, and J.Crew.